thiago2santos/wallet-service/postman_tests.md

 - Replace `${TOKEN}` with your actual JWT token
 - The test data uses UUIDs that match our database seed data
-- All amounts are in the wallet's currency
+- All amounts are in BRL (single currency system)
 - Reference IDs must be unique across all transactions
 - Timestamps should be in ISO-8601 format
 - Some tests are designed to fail to verify error handling